bparanj/crystal/security/linux/kernel.md

 ## Exporting Data

 The kernel exports data to user space for several reasons, primarily related to functionality, performance, security, and system design.
-Here’s a detailed explanation:

 ### Reasons for Exporting Data to User Space